-The All Sky Automated Survey (ASAS, \citealp{pojmanski:1997}) has played an important role in the determination of accurate masses of evolved stars.
-In the context of accurate determination of the distances to local galaxies, and in particular the Large and Small Magellanic Clouds (LMC and SMC), the OGLE \citep{udalski:1997} and ARAUCARIA \citep{pietrzynski:2002} projects have provided very accurate masses of evolved stars as well, especially targeting systems hosting two evolved stars of very similar mass.
+The All Sky Automated Survey (ASAS, \citealt{pojmanski:1997}) has played an important role in the determination of accurate masses of evolved stars.
+Through the accurate determination of the distances to local galaxies, and in particular to the Large and Small Magellanic Clouds (LMC and SMC), the OGLE \citep{udalski:1997} and ARAUCARIA \citep{pietrzynski:2002} projects have provided very accurate masses of evolved stars as well.
+In particular, these projects targeted systems hosting two evolved stars of very similar masses.
 Results for double-lined EBs have mass uncertainties between 1\% and 2\% in most cases. \citet{pietrzynski:2013} presents 9 LMC systems of stars in the He-core burning phase.
 These results were updated and extended to 20 stars by \citet{graczyk:2018}, while \citet{graczyk:2014} provides results for SMC systems.
 Both the LMC, and in particular the SMC, provide test cases for stellar evolution at intermediate masses and $\feh$ lower than typically found in the Milky Way for those masses.

+In Table~\ref{tab:evolved} we present the five systems with the longest periods and with mass uncertainties $<1\%$ in the LMC (the complete list of stars is given in \citealt{graczyk:2018}), and four systems in the SMC.
 The same surveys have determined the masses of several Cepheids as well (see \citealt{pietrzynski:2010,pietrzynski:2011} and Sect.~\ref{sec:pulsmass}).
-In Table~\ref{tab:evolved} we present the five systems with the longest period and mass uncertainties $<1\%$ in the LMC (the complete list of stars is given in \citealt{graczyk:2018}), four systems in the SMC, as well as results for Cepheids.
-In the case of evolved systems, if dynamical masses are used to calibrate other mass determination methods, e.g. isochrone fitting (Sect.~\ref{sec:isochrones}), pulsational masses (Sect.~\ref{sec:pulsmass}) or as benchmark for stellar evolution models, care needs to be taken in choosing systems for which previous binary effects might have played a role in the evolution of the stars.
+We list the results for those separately in Table~\ref{tab:evolved}.
+In the case of evolved systems, if dynamical masses are used to calibrate other mass determination methods (e.g. isochrone fitting, Sect.~\ref{sec:isochrones}, or pulsational masses, Sect.~\ref{sec:pulsmass}), or as benchmark for stellar evolution models, care needs to be taken to avoid systems in which binary effects might have played a role in the past evolution of the stars.